Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Factorization of representations

 We apply Theorem \ref{T:Totaro} to establish a criterion for the factorization of representations of quasiprojective fundamental groups.
 In the statement below, we have implicitly fixed an ample divisor $A$ in $X$ and we consider the bilinear pairing defined in $NS(X)$, the N\'eron-Severi group of $X$, defined by $(E,D) = E \cdot D \cdot A^{n-2}$ where $n = \dim X$.
 According to Hodge index Theorem this bilinear form has signature $(1,\rank NS(X)-1)$.

-\begin{thm} Let $X$ be a projective manifold, $D$ be a reduced simple normal crossing divisor in $X$, and $\rho:\pi_1(X-D) \to G$ be a representation to a simple non-abelian linear algebraic group $G$ with Zariski dense image.
+\begin{thm} Let $X$ be a projective manifold, $D$ be a reduced simple normal crossing divisor in $X$, and $\rho:\pi_1(X-D) \to G$ be a representation to a simple linear algebraic group $G$ \footnote{ As the terminology may vary, we precise that a linear algebraic group G is \textit{simple} if it is not commutative and has no normal algebraic subgroups (other than 1 and $G$), and it is quasi-simple if its centre Z is finite and $G/Z$ is simple. } with Zariski dense image.
 Suppose there exists $E$, a connected component of the support $D$ with irreducible components $E_1, \ldots, E_k$, and an (analytic) open subset $U \subset X$ containing $E$ such that the restriction of $\rho$ to $\pi_1(U - E)$ has solvable image.
 Then either the intersection matrix $(E_i, E_j)$ is negative definite or the representation factors through an orbicurve. \end{thm} \begin{proof} If the intersection matrix $(E_i,E_j)$ is negative definite then there is nothing to prove.
 Throughout we will assume that $(E_i,E_j)$ is not negative definite.